-Austrian law complements it with a history of legislative measures which either miss something or contradict.
-As a result, Austria currently joins the list of countries which cover whistleblowing protection laws partially.
+Austrian law complements it with a history of legislative measures that either miss something or contradict it.
+As a result, Austria currently joins the list of countries that cover whistleblowing protection laws partially.

 So, how it started?

-It started classically: Austria was a subject of great scandals regarding the corruption in politics which became public.
-The example of the European approach to such cases and external pressure made their thing, but in a specific way.
+It started classically: Austria was a subject of great scandals regarding corruption in politics, which became public.
+The example of the European approach to such cases and external pressure made their thing but in a specific way.

-However, in most cases, it was the matter of whistleblower to protect himself by learning the procedure of reporting about any kind of misdeed.
+However, in most cases, it was a matter of the whistleblower protecting himself by learning the procedure of reporting any kind of misdeed.
 The process has started, but there is no finish on the horizon.
 The public sector was covered, but the demand from the private sector for the same measures of protection is left unanswered.

 Losing data is scary

-The system is complicated because of the subject for processing — personal (which here a synonym of sensitive) data.
-All the data from whistleblowers, which is processed by the company, should comply with standards of the Data Protection Authority, Austrian legal committee.
+The system is complicated because of the subject for processing — personal (which here is a synonym of sensitive) data.
+All the data from whistleblowers, which is processed by the company, should comply with the standards of the Data Protection Authority, an Austrian legal committee.

-You should clearly state who is keeping the data, for which purposes, how you make sure that data is secure.
-It's all about the details which matter: Data Protection Authority demands clear procedure of investigation for both informant and the person accused of misconduct.
+You should clearly state who is keeping the data, for which purposes, and how you make sure that data is secure.
+It's all about the details that matter: Data Protection Authority demands a clear procedure of investigation for both the informant and the person accused of misconduct.
 Subjects should be informed about data collected on them and the results of the inquiry; also, the data should be deleted when you finish the investigation.